sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-a-connector.md

         })
     ```

-    The logic of this command handler is this: the handler sends the command as its input, and Airtable loops through the entitlements and outputs each entitlement, along with their `
+    The logic of this command handler is this: the handler sends the command as its input, and Airtable loops through the entitlements and outputs each entitlement.

 Once you have finished making your changes, your 'index.ts' file will look like this: